fnrg-nfv/backup-deep/doc/class.md

 - **latency(float)**: latency occupied;
 - **path_length**: the length of this path.

+# Action

+This class is denoted as an action.

+Actually this class is the same as int class.

 # Monitor

 Designed for Monitoring the actions of whole system.